PrabhdeepSingh/WurmUnlimitedAdmin/README.md

 - Ability to change php.ini to allow the extension: php_pdo_sqlite.dll
 - Wurm Unlimited Server
 - [WUAHelper](https://github.com/PrabhdeepSingh/WUAHelper) - Used for RMI
+- WinRAR or 7zip to place files into the `server.jar`

 # Installation
 #### Download